 Does reverse engineering PCB mean anything to you?

-If it doesn’t, it’s okay because we’ll be shedding more light on it in this post.
+If it doesn’t, it’s okay because we’ll shed more light on it in this post.

 But if it doesn’t, it’s STILL okay.
 Plus, you don’t need to worry.